sbui-dev/job-worker/DESIGN.md

 **io.max**<br>
 `8:0 rbps=max wbps=1048576 riops=max wiops=120`

+`8:0` represents the `/dev/sda`

 New jobs will add their pid to cgroup file in their respective user folders.
 For example: `/sys/fs/cgroup/jobworker/alice/cgroup.procs`

+### Job Life Cycle

+StartJob func checks if username exists in `userJobs` and will handle creation or update a user's job array accordingly.
+It will split the user command into a string array and use `exec.Command([]user_command_array)`.
+Then update the `jobInfo` map with a new job struct containing the pid, running status, and the output.
+The pid will be added to the user's cgroup i.e. `/sys/fs/cgroup/remote-tasks/alice/cgroup.procs`.

+StopJob func use `exec.Command("kill -9 <pid>")` and update the `pidInfo` status to stopped.

+QueryJob func will look up the pid inside the `userJob` map first before looking inside the `jobInfo` map for the `pidInfo`.
+Then it would stream the output.

 ## Client/Server
 ### Client
 For ease of use, the client will support only a single server with hardcoded a port number 57533 (random high number port to avoid port conflicts).
 The default server address will be `localhost` but another server ip may be specified via command line argument.
 These variables may be changed in the future with use of command line args, configuration files, or environment variables.
 Also for ease of use, the client will have 3 user profiles to switch between the pregenerated certs.

+#### Client CLI
 To run the client: `jobworker [flags] [start/stop/query] command/pid`

 | command line option | description |